 Bryan Cave Leighton Paisner (BCLP) offer many ways to experience our firm.
-Whether you join us on an open day, work for us as a campus ambassador, join our insight scheme, a vacation scheme or training contract; all opportunities will provide you with an insight into life as a lawyer at BCLP.
+Whether you join us on an open day, work for us as a brand ambassador, join our insight scheme, a vacation scheme or training contract; all opportunities will provide you with an insight into life as a lawyer at BCLP.

 Before embarking down the path of legal training, you might want more of an insight into what a legal career and an international law firm would look like.
 We have work experience programs to do just that:

 Are you looking for work experience at a global law firm?
 Do you want to earn up to £500 and work closely with the graduate recruitment team to increase our presence on your Universities campus?

 We are now recruiting Brand Ambassadors to act as our eyes and ears on campus, to attend law fairs and events and help launch our newly merged firm.

 King’s College London, University College London, Durham, Exeter, Bristol, Oxford, Cambridge, QMUL, York, LSE, Warwick, Nottingham, Birmingham, Manchester, Essex, Sussex, Keele, SOAS, Sheffield, Leicester & Cardiff.

 How to apply: Apply via our website and complete an application form.
 If you are shortlisted we will invite you to interview.
 If you are hired, you shall be invited to BCLP’s office in London for a training induction day in August.

 The deadline for applications is 03/05/2020